What are global firms with presence in Israel doing after Hamas attack

-Oct 9 (Reuters) - Global companies have temporarily shut some operations in Israel and have asked employees to work from home following a devastating weekend attack by Palestinian Islamist group Hamas.
+Oct 10 (Reuters) - Several global companies have temporarily shut some operations in Israel and asked employees to work from home as the country goes on war footing in response to a surprise attack by the Palestinian Islamist group Hamas over the weekend.

 Following are the steps taken by the companies ranging from airlines to banks: